 In all of us exist a space where we wish to die.
-Within life’s celebration there is often a hideous quest for destruction.
+Within life’s celebration, there is often a hidden quest for destruction.
 Perhaps these cycles continue to perpetuate as long as we refuse to embrace, that we are made of the dust held within the auric field of magic.

 She was my teacher - she is my teacher.

 She was my student - she still is.

 The gaze from one's eyes always gives a hint to the star they hail from and I didn’t even need to look at her to know that she came from home.